The Ambassador Building in an older photograph, and the elaborate theater within.

 In 1996, St. Louis lost an incredible resource with the demolition of the Ambassador Building.

-Located at the corner of 9th and Locust, at the
+Located at the northwest corner of 7th and Locust, at the

 foot of the Mercantile Bank building, the Ambassador was, in its day, perhaps the most